 An eye-catching wall mural, like this one in a Minneapolis, Minnesota, house, works wonders for carving out a distinct entryway space in your home.

 Keep the Order

-43. Look how a couple of old wooden crates can transform a short wall into a shoe-friendly entryway (à la these we spotted on The Everygirl).
+Look how a couple an old wooden crate can transform a short wall into a shoe-friendly entryway like in this Boston apartment.

-45. Turn a cramped entry stairway into a bonafide foyer with nothing more than a sleek pendant light, like this one in the home of The Everygirl co-founder Alaina Kaczmarski.
+Turn a cramped entry stairway into a bonafide foyer with nothing more than a colorful pendant light, like this one in a California house.